Raminznaiton/Instagram-bruteforce-/README.md

-    nano pass.txt (you can add more passwords here according to your needs by default it's just a empty file)
+    nano pass.txt (you can add more passwords)